ShrekCoding21/parkour-dash/README.md

 2) Handles player collisions with enemies
 3) Handles player collisions with powerups

+# Load_animations function (not implemented yet; 11/12)

+1) Maps each spritesheet to an name (Ex: Idle, running, jumping)
+2) Returns names for rest of program to utilize

+# Update_animations function (not implemented yet; 11/12)

+1) Consistently runs checks on the player
+2) Runs animations based on current player actions

 # Jump function (11/11)

 1) Tells program what the player does when it jumps